Liz Gorman (American football): Career

 Gorman entered the LFL by signing as a free agent with the Tampa Breeze late in the pre-season of the Lingerie Football League's inaugural season in 2009–2010 and has played for the Breeze for each of the first two seasons.
 She was named LFL Defensive player of the Year and to the All-Fantasy team in 2010, helping the East to victory in the All-Fantasy Game played in Monterey, Mexico and won by the East, 36–14.
 In 2011, the team fell short of the Championship game, but she was again nominated for the LFL Defensive Player of the Year award and was named to her second All-Fantasy team.
 Gorman shared the game's Most Valuable Player award for helping to lead the East to a comeback 23–18 win.
 In 2013, she signed with the Los Angeles Temptation but missed most of the season due to an injury.
 As a fitness model, she appeared in a three-page spread in Women's Running magazine.
 She has wrestled from 2011 to 2012 for Grapplinggirls.

+During her career, Gorman spoke out against the LFL uniform, saying that it was too skimpy and wishing that it was more conservative.